tarql/tarql/README.md

 ## Details

 The input CSV file can be specified using `FROM` or on the command line.
+Use `FROM <file:filename.csv>` to load a file from the current directory.

 Tarql auto-detects the input CSV file's encoding.
 This is a guess and may fail sometimes.

 By default, variable `?a` will contain values from the first column, `?b` from the second, and so on.

-If the CSV file already has column headings in the first row, Tarql can be instructed to use the column headings as variable names by appending `OFFSET 1` to the SPARQL query.
+If the CSV file already has **column headings** in the first row, Tarql can be instructed to use the column headings as variable names by appending `OFFSET 1` to the SPARQL query.
 In standard SPARQL, this has the effect of skipping the first row.
 Tarql will take it as a sign to use the first row as variable names.
 In the variable names, spaces will be replaced with underscores.
 If any column doesn't contain a valid variable name, then the default name (`?a`, `?b`, etc.) will be used for the column.

 All-empty rows are skipped automatically.

-## Building

-Tarql uses Maven.
-To create executable scripts for Windows and Unix in `/target/appassembler/bin/tarql`:

-    mvn package appassembler:assemble

 ## Design patterns